Visualize the learning path: an S-shaped curve.

 If "Hello World!" gets us moving, Goldilocks Challenges keep us going on our learning journey.

 Wherever you are along your learning journey, seek a Goldilocks Challenge for your next learning goal: something just beyond your current ability, maybe uncomfortably so, but not so difficult that it will break you.
 To travel up the S-Curve, set up a series of Goldilocks Challenges out in front of you.
 Succeed in one and then devise the next one.
-As your capabilities and confidence grow, the increment of each Goldilocks Challenge increases and you accelerate up the curve.
+As your capabilities and confidence grow, the increment of each Goldilocks Challenge increases, and you accelerate up the curve.